Mesta station

+Mesta station is a stop on the Pittsburgh Light Rail network, operated by Pittsburgh Regional Transit, serving Bethel Park, Pennsylvania.
+It is a small, street-level stop used by local residents traveling to and from Downtown Pittsburgh.
+The station consists of two low-level side platforms for street-level boarding and is not accessible.

 History

 A stop was established at Mesta when the Pittsburgh Railways interurban line from Charleroi to Pittsburgh was opened through Bethel Park on September 12, 1903.
 Passengers initially changed at Castle Shannon to continue their journey to Downtown via the Pittsburgh and Castle Shannon Railroad.
 It was cut back to Library in 1953 and was converted from PCC operation to Light Rail in 1988.